 The party has a goal of mobilizing 10,000 volunteers for Election Day 2000.
 "Ten thousand is a big number, but the Democratic Party is as strong as ever," state Chairman Peter Krauser said.

-Bucks in Baltimore
+Bucks for Baltimore

-Poultry magnate Frank Perdue, NAACP head Kweisi Mfume and state Comptroller William Donald Schaefer all donated to Martin O'Malley's campaign for mayor in Baltimore, according to the latest financial reports.
+Poultry magnate Frank Perdue, NAACP head Kweisi Mfume and state Comptroller William Donald Schaefer all donated to Martin O'Malley's successful campaign for mayor in Baltimore, according to the latest financial reports.

 O'Malley enjoyed wide support from the business community, the reports show.
 More than 250 mostly business supporters gave more than $1,000 each to O'Malley, who has raised more than $1.3 million.